jfroelich/rss-reader/src/base/boilerplate/adjust-scores.md

 # About adjust-scores
-Adjusts block scores in place until a minimum amount of a non-boilerplate content remains in the document.
+This is a private helper module for the boilerplate module.
+The function adjusts block scores (in place) until a minimum amount of a non-boilerplate content remains in the document.
 Or at least this tries to do so and gives up after a while.
-This only adjusts blocks with low scores.
+This only adjusts scores of blocks with low scores.

-## Why does this function exist
+## Why does this module exist
 Removing the right amount of boilerplate is a fickle task.
-The model uses various heuristics to make a guess about whether a piece of content is boilerplate, but it is presently inaccurate.
-The model operates on a shallow symbolic level without considering morphological or semantic meaning.
-There is a material risk that good content is removed along with some bad.
+The model uses heuristics regarding whether a piece of content is boilerplate.
+The model operates on a shallow symbolic level without considering the morphological structure or the semantic meaning of content.
+There is a risk this shallow analysis removes good content.

-Basically, the algorithm is imperfect, so this function performs a second pass over the data that changes content scores to as to ensure that a minimum amount of content remains regardless of model accuracy.
+This function performs a second pass over the data to ensure that a minimum amount of content remains regardless of model accuracy.
 After this pass, only the worst offenders remain in the data.
-This helps counter parts of the algorithm where it is too greedy.
+This helps counter parts of the algorithm where it is overzealous in flagging bad content.

-Ideally this pass maybe should not exist.
+Ideally the model output should not require further adjustment.
 But that requires more tuning of the model.
-Until that time this suffices to ensure the model does not destroy too much valid content.
+Until that time, this extra adjustment suffices.

+In some sense this guarantee of minimum content length is part of the model.
+Perhaps the model should be considering how much content remains in its own analysis.
+For now I chose to express this concern as independent of the model.

 ## Parameters
 * *blocks* is the array of blocks parsed from the document and scored according to the boilerplate model
+* *options* an optional object that is basically just an aggregation of the other parameters

+## Options (for options parameter)
 * *document_length* is number of characters in document body
 * *delta* is the amount of adjustment to make to a particular block's score in one pass